kamitor/Cotit/Vision Four.md

 Offer training and resources to help businesses implement responsible business practices and comply with industry standards, promoting fairness and equity.

 Mission Statement 3:

+"Our mission is to empower the supply chain with the tools, knowledge, and software necessary for making informed decisions, fostering a self-regulating ecosystem through fundamental, sound business practices."
+--

 To equip businesses with the knowledge and tools to make informed decisions, align operations with business goals, and achieve long-term success, empowering individuals and communities.